florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Whatsapp (M109)/M109 - Manual webshop add on Whatsapp offers EN.md

 Welcome the Florishop WhatsApp offers manual.
 Sending offers via WhatsApp to customers is a beautiful way to bring products from the webshop to the attention of customers.
-With the wide availability of smartphones and tablet PC’s this add on can ensure a higher turnover from the webshop.
+With the wide availability of smartphones and tablet PC’s this add-on can ensure a higher turnover from the webshop.

 The first step in setting up this add-on is to set up a so-called